-Classic country music playlists seem empty without multiple Merle Haggard songs, and there are quite a few selections worth playing in between the Hanks of Nashville (Williams and Snow) and the Kings of Texas (Bob Wills and George Strait).
+Classic country music playlists seem incomplete without multiple Merle Haggard songs, and there are quite a few selections worth playing in between the Hanks of Nashville (Williams and Snow) and the Kings of Texas (Bob Wills and George Strait).

 Haggard helped popularize the Bakersfield sound in his native California alongside another longtime Capitol recording artist, Buck Owens.
-The Hag's efforts to chase the sounds of Jimmie Rodgers, Lefty Frizzell, and other influences, paired with the cultural imprint left by his biggest hit "Okie From Muskogee," eventually made The Hag one of America's defining musical voices.
+The Hag's efforts to chase the sounds of Jimmie Rodgers, Lefty Frizzell, Hank Williams, George Jones and other influences, paired with the cultural imprint left by his biggest hit "Okie From Muskogee," eventually made him one of America's defining musical voices.

 There's a reason greatest hits compilations require two or more discs when it comes to someone like Haggard.
-Even expanding this list from 10 to 15 leaves out some of his crowd-pleasers -- "The Fightin' Side of Me," "Workin' Man Blues," "Sing Me Back Home," "That's the Way Love Goes" "I'm a Lonesome Fugitive," "Branded Man," "Misery and Gin," "The Legend of Bonnie and Clyde," "Today I Started Loving You Again," "My Favorite Memory," "Always Wanting You," and some great material from later in Haggard's career ("Kern River").
+Even expanding this list from 10 to 15 leaves out some of his crowd-pleasers -- "The Fightin' Side of Me," "Sing Me Back Home," "That's the Way Love Goes" "The Fugitive" (AKA ""I'm a Lonesome Fugitive"), "Branded Man," "Misery and Gin," "The Legend of Bonnie and Clyde," "Today I Started Loving You Again," "My Favorite Memory," "Always Wanting You," and some great material from later in Haggard's career ("Kern River").

-That said, if Haggard's sons Ben and Noel used these 15 songs as a setlist the next time they honor their father in a town near you, it'd make for an ideal tribute to an all-time great storyteller.
+That said, if Haggard's sons Ben and Noel use these 15 songs as a setlist the next time they honor their father in a town near you, it'll make for an ideal tribute to an all-time great storyteller.

 15. "Honky-Tonk Night Time Man"